levoxtrip/PKB/docs/topics/strive.md

 Diversify your skills?

+## Meaning
+The meaning you give work determines its difficulty.

+A coder working on a passion project works 12 hours straight and calls it energizing.
+That same programmer, doing maintenance on legacy code they consider meaningless, feels exhausted after 2 hours.

+Your relationship with the work shapes its weight more than the work itself.
 ## Mentor
 Pick someone you really respect, be a sponge, be obsessed and see what they do, learn everything they do - what did they do, how did they do it, why did they do it.